swarajdalmia/notes/docker.md

 This is useful when one changes the source code.
 In this case, on the layers including and below the source code need to be rebuilt.

-Even when a different container is built, it will reuse layers from the cache that were saved for other conatiners.
+Even when a different container is built, it will reuse layers from the cache that were saved for other containers.

 ## Docker : Commands, Arguments and EntryPoint